Deltares-research/HydroFlows/docs/user_guide/method_library/intro.rst

 HydroFlows provides a modular set of methods for flood risk analysis.
 These methods are designed to be compatible with each other, allowing seamless integration into typical flood risk workflows.
+However, each method can also be executed independently, as they offer valuable functionality on their own.
+An overview of the available methods in HydroFlows is provided in this section.
+For more details regarding specifc inputs, outputs, and parameters per ``Method``, please refer to the method documentation in the :ref:`api_reference` section.

-These methods can be categorized into two main groups:
+HydroFlows methods can be categorized into two main groups:

 1. **Data Methods** (orange blocks in Figure) - Handle data retrieval and postprocessing for coastal, rainfall, and discharge data, but also visualization (not included in the figure).
 2. **Model-Related Methods** (yellow and green blocks in Figure) - Building (model setup methods; yellow blocks), updating, running, and postprocessing (model methods; green blocks) of the supported models (i.e., SFINCS, Wflow, Delft-FIAT, FloodAdapt).